Listen to this article.

 What role does a doula have throughout pregnancy, especially for families that have received a prenatal diagnosis of a life-limiting condition?

 The role of a doula in this situation also includes resource and information sharing and gathering.
-I often tell my clients, “don’t Google!
-Let me gather info and research for you, it is part of what I do!
+I often tell my clients, “Don’t Google!
+Let me gather info and research for you.
+It is part of what I do!
 And then you don’t have to sift through the scariness of what you can find when ‘Dr. Google’ goes overboard!”

 “A bereavement doula or a “loss doula” is a doula who walks with, supports, and helps families who are experiencing the loss of their baby, whether that loss is through miscarriage, stillbirth, or a diagnosis that means the baby will not live long after being delivered.”